adgsenpai/CVGeneratorFromLinkedin/readme.md

 Notice that you can set a theme in the `config.yaml` file.
 If you don't specify a theme, the default theme will be used.

+It uses the `Django` language to render outputs.
+You can refer to `Flask-Django` for more information on how to use the `syntax`

 For now there is two themes available:
 - `vanilla` (default)
 - `stock`